IvanBoyko/travis-macos-to-gitlab-runner/README.md

 GitLab doesn't have managed macOS runners yet.
 So we borrow them from Travis ;)
-Plus, we install some generic build tools, so they are available to GitLab builds immediately.
+Plus, we pre-install some generic build tools, so they are available to GitLab builds immediately.

+# Disclaimer

+"Don't try this at home"
+This was not meant to be used for any purpose other than academic.
+Otherwise Travis guys might find me and shoot me in the leg.

+If you do use it - you take all the responsibilities on yourself.
+I wash my hands.
+Seriously - do NOT use this project! :)

 # Setup